 Primary School Direct

-Working alongside the University of Gloucestershire, our course gives a comprehensive training and practical experience leading to either Qualified Teacher Status (QTS) or a Post Graduate Certificate in Education (PGCE).
-Training placements are in two local Cotswold Schools, hand picked to best suit your needs.
+Working alongside the University of Gloucestershire, our course gives a comprehensive training and practical experience leading to a Post Graduate Certificate in Education (PGCE).
+Training placements are in at least two local Cotswold Schools, hand picked to best suit your needs.
 You will gain experience in both Key Stage 1 and Key Stage 2 and with a range of abilities and in differing contexts.
-Training is provided centrally by the University but also led by colleagues in our schools here, being led by two local head teachers.
+Training is provided centrally by the University but mainly also led by colleagues in our schools here, and this is led by two local head teachers.
 We also run a Secondary School Direct course too, if you prefer teaching the older age range.

 School Direct means that we design and tailor our training course to exactly fit our schools and the needs of our applicants.
 It means that we can recruit the very best potential teachers into the sector.
+It also means that you will gain experience in schools for nearly all of the time during your course.
 You will train in a cluster of trainees all in this area, helping and supporting each other, as well as working alongside experienced teachers in our schools.
 Host schools are fully involved in the selection of our trainees and work closely with the university to design the programme.
 You will benefit from training provided by both the host school and university staff, following an agreed syllabus which includes professional, pedagogical and subject development.
 This will prepare you for your first teaching job.

 Why train with us?

 We work in a very close partnership with our local partner primary schools for the shared development of teachers across the North Cotswold region.
 Our course is led and run by experienced teachers from our schools and is tailored to meet the demands of our local area.
 Training will be in at least two of our local schools and we aim to offer a good range of experience.